oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Auth_Mechanisms_in_OCI.md

 1. Set Up Config file inside the container.
 This is needed to generate session token.
 You can skip this step if you already have a valid config(with API key and Session Token) for a user.
 In that case, you can copy the config file inside the container at /cd3user/.oci

    <br> ```oci session authenticate --no-browser```
-   <br> Follow the questions and proceed to generate the config file and public/private key pair at /cd3user/.oci
+   <br> Follow the questions and proceed to generate the config file and public/private key pair at default location - /cd3user/.oci

    <img width="509" alt="Screenshot 2024-01-04 at 4 43 08 PM" src="https://github.com/oracle-devrel/cd3-automation-toolkit/assets/103508105/d97b6407-8032-40a3-a5d1-98778be867af">
 2. Upload the generated public key to OCI Console for a user.
 3. Run the same cmd again.
 This time it will use the above config file and generate a session token for the private key.
    <br> ```oci session authenticate --no-browser```
    <br> Follow the questions.
-Enter 'DEFAULT' for the profile name and proceed to generate the config file, public/private key pair and session token at /cd3user/.oci
+Enter 'DEFAULT' for the profile name and proceed to generate the config file and session token at default location /cd3user/.oci

    <img width="721" alt="Screenshot 2024-01-04 at 4 49 53 PM" src="https://github.com/oracle-devrel/cd3-automation-toolkit/assets/103508105/3f65e41c-971f-4e17-8e23-a839317d8912">